 A static system completely restricts tree movement.
 Static support systems are necessary when a tree has an open crack or potential failure point low on the trunk.

 Heartwood installs static (steel), taught (no slack) cables in the upper canopy to restrict movement of the two halves of a tree.
 The cable takes pressure off of the crack and distributes it more evenly throughout the tree.
 For large or mature trees, we use 3/8" extra high-strength steel cable with has a breaking strength of 15,400 lbs.
 In smaller ornamental trees, we use 3/16" cable with a breaking strength of 3990 lbs.
 Once installed these cables are a permanent fixutre in your tree and must be inspected every 3-5 years to ensure proper function and safety.

 3. Brace System

 Brace systems involve placing threaded rods through an open crack to attempt to close the crack.
 A brace is typically utilized in conjunction with a static system to restrict the movement of the open crack.

 Braces are used to close or secure open cracks in stems and branch unions.
 It is the least-used tree support method, but can really provide strong support when necessary.
 Installing a brace involves drilling a hole through the crack and placing a threaded rod in the hole.
 Washers and nuts are placed on each side of the threaded rod and the crack is forced shut by the pressure created by the nuts.
 Another rod is placed above the crack for added strength.
 In smaller trees, one rod is often sufficient to hold a cracked union when used in tandem with a static system in the upper canopy.

 Pruning Recommended for All Cable Installations

-In general, Heartwood recommends a tree pruning component supplement all cable installations projects to reduce the weight or stress placed on the systems.
+In general, Heartwood recommends that all support systems be supplemented with tree pruning to reduce the stress placed on the systems and the tree itself.
 The combination of pruning and cabling gives the tree the best chance to survive extreme wind events, extra heavy seed loads, and large snow loads.